iamgoangle/go-rabbitmq/README.md

 - [x] Functional options for producer publishing the message.

-- [ ] Consumer re-establish connection once recieves closed notifty signal from broker as soon as possible.
+- [ ] Connection re-establish once recieves closed notifty signal from broker as soon as possible.

 - [ ] Consumer retry queue middleware.